AI4Science-WestlakeU/M2PDE/README.md

 Official repo for the paper [Paper Name](URL).<br />
 [Author name]()

-we propose a compositional generative model for multiphysics and multi-component simulation based on diffusion model (MultiSimDiff).
-MultiSimDiff utilizes models trained on decoupled data for predicting coupled solutions and model trained on small structures for predicting large structures.
+we propose a compositional generative model for multiphysics and multi-component simulation based on diffusion model (M2PDE).
+M2PDE utilizes models trained on decoupled data for predicting coupled solutions and model trained on small structures for predicting large structures.

 Framework of paper:
 <a href="url"><img src="./schematic.png" align="center" width="600" ></a>